greenriverwoodworks/splendid-saturn/src/pages/index.md

         title: toolbox
     section_id: one
     title: >-
-      Over 15 years of experience in custom carpentry and design.
-Fully Licensed & Insured.
+      With over 15 years of experience in custom carpentry and design, let us help you build something memorable.
     type: icons
   - component: Spotlights
     icons: